 The loading and processing of a parallel corpus in particular can take some time since the program has to process alignment and annotation data before searching and analysis can begin.
 Since the same sets of corpus files are often loaded each time ParaConc is started, it makes sense to freeze the current state of the program, at will, and return to that state at any time, rather than starting ParaConc and reloading the parallel corpora afresh.
 This is the idea behind a workspace.
-A workspace is saved as a special (potentially large) ParaConc Workspace file (.pws), which can then be opened at any time to restore

-ParaConc to its previous state, with the corpus loaded ready for searching.
+A workspace is saved as a special (potentially large) ParaConc to its previous state, with the corpus loaded ready for searching.
 Searches and frequency data are, however, not included in the saved workspace.
 (Only the search histories are saved.)